dskotniczny99/task-flux/README.md

 The tests are implemented in the TaskApplicationTests class located in pl.skotniczny.task.
 This class uses Spring Boot's testing framework and Mockito to perform integration tests on the API.

 Test Methods:
-- test_All_Repos_From_File: Tests the retrieval of all repositories from a JSON file.
-It verifies that the API returns the expected JSON response.

 - test_repo_name_and_owner_login: Tests that the repository name and owner login are correctly returned in the response.